Williano/Bona-Blog/README.md

 ## General info
-An Open-Source bloggig plaform like [Medium](https://medium.com/) and [Real Python](https://realpython.com/) built with Python and Django.
+An Open-Source blogging platform like [Medium](https://medium.com/) and [Real Python](https://realpython.com/) built with Python and Django.
 It has a number of [features](#features) needed for a standard bloggin platform.

 ## Screenshots